Ergodic theory on coded shift spaces: Uniqueness of Measures of Maximal Entropy

 Using Lemma \ref{lem:partition} and $\sigma$-invariance of $\nu$ we see that for any measurable $A\subset X$.
 Substituting both expressions into the formula for the lift map $\bl$ we obtain

 \end{proof}

-To deduce the existence and uniqueness of the measures which maximize the sequential entropy we utilize the conjugacy between the systems $(E,\sigma_E)$ and $(Y,\sigma)$ and the ergodic theory for countable shifts developed in \cite{MU,Sarig}.
-In \cite{MU} Mauldin and Urbanski proved that a H\"{o}lder potential $\psi$ defined on a one-sided countable shift has a unique equilibrium state (which is also Gibbs) whenever
+To deduce the existence and uniqueness of the measures which maximize the concatenation entropy we utilize the relationship \eqref{eqYpiE} between the systems $(E,\sigma_E)$ and $(Y,\sigma)$ and the ergodic theory for shifts with countable alphabet developed in \cite{MU,Sarig}.
+In \cite{MU} Mauldin and Urbanski proved that a H\"{o}lder potential $\psi$ defined on a one-sided shift with countable alphabet $\bN^\bN$ has a unique equilibrium state (which is also Gibbs) whenever

-Here we say (following \cite{MU}) that a potential $\psi$ on a countable shift is H\"{o}lder if there are constants $C$ and $\alpha$ such that for any $y'$ and $y''$ with $y_0'=y_0''$ we have $|\psi(y')-\psi(y'')|\leq Cd(y',y'')^{\alpha}.$ Note that the inequality must hold only when $y'_0=y''_0$, which differs from the case of a finite alphabet.
+hold, where $[i]$ denotes the one-sided cylinder of $i\in\bN$, i.e. $[i]$ is the set of all elements of $\bN^{\bN}$ with first coordinate $i$.
+Here we say (following \cite{MU}) that a potential $\psi$ on a shift with a countable alphabet is H\"{o}lder if there are constants $C$ and $\alpha$ such that for any $y'$ and $y''$ with $y_0'=y_0''$ we have $|\psi(y')-\psi(y'')|\leq Cd(y',y'')^{\alpha}.$ Here $d(.,.)$ is the standard metric on $X$ defined in \eqref{defmetX}.
+Note that the inequality must hold only when $y'_0=y''_0$, which differs from the case of a finite alphabet.
 Although our shift $Y$ is two-sided, our potential $\psi$ will not depend on the backward history (it is constant on cylinders of length one) and hence the results from \cite{MU} are applicable in our settings.

-To estimate the convergence of the above series we use the representation of the sequential set of a coded shift as an edge shift for a connected countable directed graph $\Gamma$.
+To estimate the convergence of the above series we use the representation of the concatenation set of a coded shift as an edge shift for a connected countable directed graph $\Gamma$.
 The nature of this representation as well as the way to adapt relevant results from graph theory to our settings is explained in \cite{Pavlov} (also see \cite{Petersen}).
 We do not repeat it here, but make use of the conclusions.
 Suppose $\Gamma$ is a countable labeled directed graph associated to the coded shift $X(\cG)$ and $h_G(\Gamma)$ is its Gurevich entropy.
-Then we always have $h_G(\Gamma)\le h_{\rm top}(X)$ and
+Then we always have $h(\cG)\le h_G(\Gamma)\le h_{\rm top}(X)$ and

-where $c(n)={\rm card}\{g_i\in\cG:|g_i|=n\}$ as before.
+where $c(n)={\rm card}\{g_i\in\cG:|g_i|=n\}$ and $h(\cG)=\limsup\frac{1}{n}\log c(n)$ as before.
 Gurevich proved in \cite{gu} that the existence of a Borel probability measure on the edge shift for $\Gamma$ with entropy $h_G(\Gamma)$ is equivalent to $\Gamma$ being positive recurrent.
 According to the Vere-Jones classification \cite{vj} for connected countable directed graphs this means (in our notation) that

-\begin{lemma} Let $X=X(\cG)$ be a coded shift such that $\cG=\{g_i\}_{i=1}^\infty$ uniquely represents $X_{\seq}$ and $h_{\seq}(X)>h_{\res}(X)$.
+\begin{lemma} Let $X=X(\cG)$ be a coded shift such that $\cG=\{g_i: i\in \bN\}$ uniquely represents $X_{\con}$ and $h_{\con}(X)>h_{\res}(X)$.
 Then